 - Mortgage rates are at historically low levels, driving purchase activity

 - Inventories are near historic lows

-A snapshot of this housing market growth directly reflects in the housing prices.
-The report sheds light on the uptick in single- family houses.
+A snapshot of this housing market growth directly reflects the housing prices.
+In addition, the report sheds light on the uptick in single-family houses.

 “From the second quarter of 2020 to second quarter of 2021, the median single-family home price rose 24.7%.
 This is stronger growth relative to Orange County (22.5%), but trails growth in Los Angeles (27.5%) and San Diego (25.8%) Counties”.

 UCR, Center for Economic Forecasting and Development